aoles/shinyURL/README.md

 ## Use

-1. Add to 'server.R' the following line
+1. Load the package in both 'server.R' an 'ui.R':

         library("shinyURL")

-    and inside the `shinyServer` function a call to
+2. Add a call to

-        shinyURL(session)
+        shinyURL.Server(session)

-    where `session` is the argument passed to the server function.
+    inside the `shinyServer` function in 'server.R', where `session` is the argument passed to the server function.

-2. Add the text field containing the URL to 'ui.R'
+3. Add the shinyURL widget to 'ui.R':

-        textInput(".url", "Share URL")
+        shinyURL.UI()

 ## Caveats